-- Satellite mass at liftoff: 3200 kg

-- Satellite dimensions: 3.7 x 1.9 x 2 m

-- Launched from Europe's Spaceport, Kourou (French Guiana) with a Soyuz, H36W-1 will be operated in a geostationary orbit, 36° West.
+- Satellite mass at liftoff: 3200 kg - Satellite dimensions: 3.7 x 1.9 x 2 m - Launched from Europe's Spaceport, Kourou (French Guiana) with a Soyuz, - H36W-1 was successfully handed over to the customer Hispasat in June 2017.

-H36W-1 during antenna range test at Ottobrunn test facilities in September 2016.
+H36W-1 during antenna range test at Ottobrunn test facilities in September 2016

-"With support by DLR, ESA and our industrial partners, OHB has produced a powerful, state-of-the-art telecommunication satellite."
-Dr Ingo Gerhard, Director Telecommunication Satellites
+"With support by DLR, ESA and our industrial partners, OHB has produced a powerful, state-of-the-art telecommunication satellite.

+Dr Ingo Gerhard, Director Telecommunication Satellites, OHB System AG